 Self help techniques to boost your health and wellbeing at home

-Below is a recent article published by the Federation of Holistic Therapists (FHT):
+Below is an article published during the Covid pandemic by the Federation of Holistic Therapists (FHT) but is still very relevant today:

-Whether you’re social distancing or just looking for some self-help techniques to reduce anxiety and boost your health and wellbeing, here are five top tips from FHT Vice President, Mary Dalgleish.
+Here are some self-help techniques to reduce anxiety and boost your health and wellbeing from FHT Vice President, Mary Dalgleish.

 The adrenal glands, which are directly affected by stress, are responsible for the ‘fight-or-flight’ response we feel when under pressure.
 Although designed to be short-lived, if this response is prolonged or happens on a regular basis, it can lead to overworked adrenal glands.